torkan-parvin/ASHRAE-Energy-Prediction/README.md

 To reproduce the final predictions for the ASHRAE Energy Prediction project, follow these steps:

-1. **Get the necessary files from this repository:**
+1. **Download the required model files from the `models/` folder in this repository:**
-   - `best_models_per_site.pkl` — best models per site from `exploration_2.ipynb`
+   - `best_models_per_site.zip` : contains `best_models_per_site.pkl`
-   - `best_params_per_site.pkl` — best hyperparameters per site from `exploration_2.ipynb`
+   - `best_params_per_site.pkl` : best hyperparameters per site
+   Unzip the `.zip` file so both `.pkl` files are available.

 2. **Run `final_model.ipynb`:**
+   - Ensure the notebook paths correctly reference the downloaded `.pkl` files.
-   - This notebook trains the final site-specific models on the full training data using the provided best models and hyperparameters.
+   - The notebook will retrain the final site-specific models on the full training data using the provided hyperparameters.
-   - Predictions for the test dataset are generated and saved automatically.
+   - It will then generate predictions for the test dataset and save the submission file.

+**Note:**
-**Note:** You do not need to run `exploration_2.ipynb` to reproduce the final predictions, unless you want to explore or retrain the subset models yourself.
+You do not need to run `exploration_2.ipynb` to reproduce the final predictions, unless you want to explore or retrain the subset models yourself.

 ---